jr3cermak/gridtoolsDev/gridTools/README.md

 For showing a grid not in its native projection, you have to plot every line between grid box nodes to form the vertices.

-For a grid to be shown in the native projection, you can simply plot from grid point extents to get the bounding box.
+A simple bounding box, extent, may be used for a grid shown in its native projection.
 You can plot from outer grid edges to form the vertices.
+This also seems to hold true for tilted grids in Lambert Conformal Conic.

+# Grid examples

+## Niki's example

+The code creates a grid in spherical coordinates.
+It appears the final grid is in Lambert Conformal Conic.
+The code allows a tilt to be provided as input.

 ## Arctic6

 This grid is North Polar Stereo.
 This grid has a central longitude of 160.0 West.
 The true scale latitude is unknown.
 Kate thinks it might be 90N?
+Having true scale latitude unset for plotting seems to work.

 ## NEP7